Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Illustrative Example: Near-Rectilinear Halo Orbit (NRHO)

-Although \SI{15.4}{W} of electrical power may seem modest, several strategies can enhance performance: \begin{enumerate} \item Increasing the transmitter aperture \(D\) (or employing multiple transmitters) to reduce beam divergence and increase the flux density at the receiver. \item Improving the laser conversion efficiency \(\eta_{\ell}\) and optical path efficiency \(\eta_{\text{opt}}(t)\) to minimize losses. \item Expanding the receiver area \(A_{\text{rx}}\) or using optical concentrators to capture more energy. \item Reducing the slant range \(d(t)\) by adjusting the orbital configuration or targeting surface locations with a more favorable geometry. \end{enumerate}
+As a result, although \SI{15.4}{W} of electrical power may seem modest, several strategies can enhance performance: (1) Increasing the transmitter aperture \(D\) (or using multiple transmitters) to reduce beam divergence and increase the flux density at the receiver.
+(2) Improving the laser conversion efficiency \(\eta_{\ell}\) and optical path efficiency \(\eta_{\text{opt}}(t)\) to minimize losses.
+(3) Expanding the receiver area \(A_{\text{rx}}\) or using optical concentrators to capture more energy.
+(4) Reducing the slant range \(d(t)\) by adjusting the orbital configuration or targeting surface locations with a more favorable geometry.

 Furthermore, power received over an entire visibility window (e.g., 12 hours for polar regions in an NRHO) can be integrated and stored in on-site batteries or capacitors, providing a continuous power supply during periods of non-beaming.
 By dynamically optimizing system parameters and leveraging advancements in efficiency, the delivered power can be scaled to meet mission-specific demands.